psimpson625/Webscraping-NBA.com/README.md

 # Webscraping-NBA.com
-Some functions I created in Python to webscrape stats from NBA.com.
+Functions I created in Python to webscrape stats from NBA.com.